Ingelheim/bloc/README.md

 ## Foundations Overview

-This may not make much sense if your roadmap hasn’t unlocked yet, but I like to provide a quick high-level overview to help contextualize related checkpoints.
+This may not make much sense if your roadmap hasn’t unlocked yet.
+Let's talk what is ahead the comings months and especially the coming weeks in our first meeting.

-1. **Checkpoints 1 – 12:** Ruby basics - those are Ruby language specific checkpoints that will help you familiarize yourself a bit more with Ruby and it's syntax.
-2. **Checkpoints 13 – 17:** Developer Tools - will help you to setup your development environment and introduces you to tools, you'll constantly use on a daily basis.
-3. **Checkpoints 18 – 23:** Address bloc - build a command line based address book.
-4. **Checkpoints 24 – 49:** Bloccit - Build a Ruby on Rails based app that behaves like Reddit.

 ## Projects

 We will worry about this more as we get closer to completing Foundations.
-Projects are pretty much real applications where you will work on your Rails skills through learning by doing.
+Projects are pretty much real applications where you will work on your Rails and front-end skills through learning by doing.
 You will have a lot of fun and also learn a lot while doing so.

 ## That’s it! :thumbsup: